Soapwood/VXMusic/README.md

 If you distribute your changes, you must share your modified source code.
 This ensures that others can benefit from your improvements.

+### Font
+BRUSHSTRIKE is a brush typeface designed by Francesco Canovaro.
+Free for non-commercial use.

 ## Special Thanks

 Special thanks to the testing team and early adopters.
 Your feedback has been immeasurable. <3

 # Made in 🇮🇪